 If you leave Korea without a re-entry permit (and your absence exceeds the 1-year auto-exemption threshold), your long-term visa status is cancelled upon departure.
 You will:

-For E-9 and E-10 workers: even short absences can affect your employer binding — consult your employer before traveling.
+For and workers: even short absences can affect your employer binding — consult your employer before traveling.

 Apply for a multiple re-entry permit at each visa extension if you travel frequently — it is much cheaper than applying per trip.